auriq/essentia_docs/source/dlv/dlv.rst

 |
 | *Note:* If the Explorer tab does not open, you may need to enable pop-ups from the Essentia UI.

-You can click **Search** to look for files matching a globular pattern within the current path on your Repository.
+You can click the **Search** icon to look for files matching a globular pattern within the current path on your Repository.

 *Note:* For a more detailed description of globular matching patterns, see `Glob (programming) <http://en.wikipedia.org/wiki/Glob_%28programming%29>`_

+You can click the **Download** icon to choose files or folders to download from the current path on your Repository.

-You can click **Upload** to choose files to upload to the current path on your Repository.
+You can click the **Upload** icon to choose files to upload to the current path on your Repository.

+You can click the **Folder** icon to create a new folder in the current path on your Repository.

-You can click **Size** to calculate the total number of files and bytes in the current path on your Repository.
+You can click the **Information** icon to calculate the total number of files and bytes in the current path on your Repository.

-You can click **Refresh** to get the latest list of files on your Repository.
+You can click the **Refresh** icon to get the latest list of files on your Repository.

 .. *Note:* If the Explorer tab does not open when you click **Explore**, you may need to enable pop-ups from the Essentia UI.